Even More to Boreas Ponds than Meets the Eye

 Thanks to more than a century of conservation action, Adirondack forests stand out among their type of forest as some of the largest, most intact contiguous areas on Earth.
 The remote pockets that escaped axe or flame harbor more old growth forests than anywhere else east of the Mississippi River.
 Scientists rank the Adirondacks as one of the most climate change-resilient landscapes in the Eastern United States because of its large protected forests and variety of habitats at many elevations.

 A Historic Deal

-In 2007, the Conservancy seized an opportunity to build on the park’s inspiring history by purchasing the largest unprotected timber tract remaining: 161,000 acres, including Boreas Ponds.
+In 2007, TNC seized an opportunity to build on the park’s inspiring history by purchasing the largest unprotected timber tract remaining: 161,000 acres, including Boreas Ponds.
 While these lands boast an impressive collection of natural resources—300 lakes and ponds, 415 miles of rivers and streams, 90 mountains—the protected lands they border magnify their conservation value.
 In other words, these are not isolated acres, and their conservation value is significantly enhanced by their position inside the Adirondack Park.

-Additionally, through this monumental project, the Conservancy and its state partner, the Department of Environmental Conservation, are demonstrating how community prosperity and conservation can go hand-in-hand.
+Additionally, through this monumental project, TNC and its state partner, the Department of Environmental Conservation, are demonstrating how community prosperity and conservation can go hand-in-hand.
 With new areas like Boreas Ponds, OK Slip Falls, Essex Chain Lakes and other special places becoming available for public recreation for the first time in more than 100 years, the Conservancy is supporting recreation-based economic development.

 It is through projects like this that TNC is doing more than protecting land.
 We are changing the way nature is valued by people.